jyhrehjohnson/R-repo/README.md

 # r-repo

-I am makig some edits to this README using Markdown!
+I am making some edits to this README using Markdown!

 ## This is a level 2 heading